abra-hub/abra/content/blog/2023-04-21-future-events-exhibition-alchemy-of-knowledge-transdisciplinary-entanglements-of-artificial-biology-robotics-and-art.md

 ![Aska Mayer, Johanna Møberg Lauritzen - Estroextract - Speculative protocols on care and contamination of (human) bodies of water](/img/uploads/3_-water-samples.jpg "Aska Mayer, Johanna Møberg Lauritzen - Estroextract - Speculative protocols on care and contamination of (human) bodies of water")

+Image: Aska Mayer, Johanna Møberg Lauritzen - Estroextract - Speculative protocols on care and contamination of (human) bodies of water

 **Katri Naukkarinen, Aurora Del Rio, Markus Löchtefeld - Decay Cyphers**

 The work *Decay Cyphers* is realized as part of the collaborative speculative Atomic Kinship research project, with the aim of re-visioning radioactivity as a deity.
 With this intent, the project revisits an idea that has been already proposed by scientists and researchers in relation to the construction of a repository for nuclear waste in Yucca Mountain, USA: that of a cult of radioactivity, but later abandoned.